worldbank/pti_on_colab/README.md

 ## Common process
 (1) `config.ipynb` You can specify global parameters for all processes here by a target country.
 Renaming the config file, for example, 'config_SEN,' you can keep a config setting for the country (this case Senegal) next time you need to rework it.
 For the actual process, the name of the config file must be `config.ipynb`.

-[!NOTE]
+>[!NOTE]
-- NOTE1: In Specify the name of ADM3 SHP, every time select a proper option for each target country.
+>- In `Specify the name of ADM3 SHP`, every time select a proper option for each target country.
-- NOTE2: In Specify the name of the Livelihood Zone SHP, every time select a proper option for each target country.
+>- In `Specify the name of the Livelihood Zone SHP`, every time select a proper option for each target country.

 (2) `generate_dir.ipynb` As the later PTI visualization process needs a specifically designed directory structure for the PTI team, this tool automatically generates the specified directories under `data`  based on the target country list defined in `config.ipynb` (ie., `config.l_tar_ISO`).